jbcodeforce/big-data-tenant-analytics/docs/model.md

 ## Build and deploy the model with AWS SageMaker

-The goal of this section is to build the churn predictive scoring model.
+The goal of this section is to build the churn predictive scoring model within SageMaker.
 The steps are simple:

 1. Create or use your SageMaker Studio, [here are  workshop instructions](https://catalog.us-east-1.prod.workshops.aws/workshops/63069e26-921c-4ce1-9cc7-dd882ff62575/en-US/prerequisites/option2) to do so.
 1. Be sure to have an IAM role for SageMaker to access remote services like S3.